annmaryvinod/JS-Basics-With-Head-First/README.md

 53. The first thing that the browser looks for in a code is the "function declaration".
 Do refer page number 473.
 Also check page number 505.

+54. functions in JavaScript are values—values that can be assigned to variables.
+And you know that with values of other types, like numbers, booleans, strings and even objects, we can do all sorts of things with those values, like pass them to functions, return them from functions or even store them in objects or arrays